 For users that are concerned about security, Zelle might be the best option, as it can only be used by account holders of specific banks.
 When you sign up for Zelle you are not giving a third-party access to your bank account information.

 Venmo, Zelle, and Circle Pay can each be used in a variety of situations, but there are times when using one app may be better than another.
-For example, if you need to send money to another country, then using Circle Pay is likely your best option, as its exchange rates and lack of fees will save you money (provided that Circle Pay is available in that country).
+For example, if you need to send money to another country, then using Circle Pay is likely your best option, as its exchange rates and lack of fees will save you money.

 If you are simply looking to send a friend $20 for your share of a bar tab — and perhaps you want to make a joke that will be seen by all of your other friends at the same time — then Venmo would be the best choice.